 This month Regina King, the fiercely talented actress, is sharing her thoughts with us.
-Regina just won the NAACP Image Award for Outstanding Actress for her role as Detective Lydia Adams in “Southland”.
-The season finale for “Southland” is on tonight at 10/9c.
-The list of credits on Regina’s resume is far too long to list.
-With film and television credits that include “Boyz n the Hood”, “Friday”, “Enemy of the State”, “Miss Congeniality 2: Armed and Fabulous”, “24”, “227”, and many more, Regina is probably most known for starring as Cuba Gooding Jr.’s wife in “Jerry Maguire”, and starring opposite Jamie Foxx in “Ray” as Margie Hendricks.
+Regina is currently starring on “American Crime” in the role of Aliyah Shadeed, which she just won an Emmy for.
+The list of credits on Regina’s resume is far too long to list with film and television credits that include “Boyz n the Hood”, “Friday”, “Enemy of the State”, “Miss Congeniality 2: Armed and Fabulous”, “Southland”, “24”, “227”, and many more.
+Regina is probably most known for starring as Cuba Gooding Jr.’s wife in “Jerry Maguire”, and starring opposite Jamie Foxx in “Ray” as Margie Hendricks.
 Until last week, I had never met Regina and I was very much looking forward to having a chat with her.
 As an actress, I respect her immensely.
 On screen Regina is funny, powerful, emotionally unforgettable, and beautiful.

 Regina is one of the warmest actresses that I’ve interviewed for MySkinAffair.
 She was so open, friendly, easy, and fun to talk to.
 What was meant to be a small chat with Regina, ended up being an hour of chatting with someone who felt like a friend by the end of the interview.
 She’s authentic, funny, sincere, and humble.
 Chatting with Regina was truly a pleasure.
 Enjoy!

 Congratulations on the NAACP Image Award for “Southland”.

 What did winning that award this year mean to you?